tonyredondo/debugger-mcp-server/DebuggerMcp/Resources/analysis_guide.md

 ### Tool Guidance (for the LLM)

+During AI sampling, the model has access to the sampling tools `exec`, `inspect`, `get_thread_stack`, and `analysis_complete`.

 When the AI asks for more evidence, prefer:
-- `inspect(kind: "object", address: "0x...")` for managed object inspection (more complete and safer than `exec "sos dumpobj ..."`).
+- `inspect(address: "0x...", maxDepth: 3)` for managed object inspection (more complete and safer than `exec "sos dumpobj ..."`).
-  - For value types, provide `methodTable` if needed.
-- `inspect(kind: "clr_stack")` for fast managed stacks (ClrMD).
+- `get_thread_stack(threadId: "...")` when you need a full stack for a specific thread already present in the report.
-- `exec` only for debugger/SOS commands that don’t have a first-class inspect helper.
+- `exec` only for debugger/SOS commands that don’t have a first-class sampling tool.

 ### Debugging Sampling Issues